TheOnlyTails/RubyMod/README.md

 ### Ruby Water

 - Water, but red.

-- When you dive in it, it's completely see-through, but from the outside, it's not.
+It's almost like it isn't there!

 - Will turn to water when it interacts with it.